club-lounge/club-lounge.github.io/index.md

 #### Jun Miao - *Tag system for events*
 * creating tag systems, created by the admin, and the tags are meant for the events.
-Under the upcoming event's page,
+Under the upcoming event's page, the user can search events based on their tags, and choose the event they want to go.

 #### Nomin Boldbayar - *Profile: showing clubs and events*
+* Under the profile, the user can see the clubs they are in and events they registered for.

 #### Vince Khyla Rabang - *Events: showing tags on events*
+* When the user presses the more info on event, the user can see the tags on the new page as well.

 #### Sang Jin Lee - *Clubs: showing hosted events on club info*
+* When the user clicks the more info on club, the user can see the hosted events by the club.